dedis/odyssey/docs/setup.md

 # Save the identity into a variable
 id=IDENTITY
 # Note: do not run those commands into one single batch in order to let the
-# signer counter to be refreshed.
+# signer counter be refreshed.
 bcadmin darc rule -rule "spawn:calypsoWrite" -id $id bcadmin darc rule -rule "spawn:calypsoRead" -id $id bcadmin darc rule -rule "spawn:odysseyproject" -id $id